Get

 Appearance

 The only defining trait of the Domestic Longhair Cat is their long hair.
 You may see Domestic Longhair Cats of all colors and fur patterns.
-Their fur will grow between 2 and 6 inches in length in adulthood.
+Their fur may grow between 2 and 6 inches in length in adulthood.

 Depending on their ancestry, they may have traits associated with other longhaired cat breeds.
 Cats of Persian origin may have a flat snout, while those with Ragdoll ancestry may display the pointed fur pattern of Ragdoll cats.